shanebarringer/class_challenges/js/introToJavaScript.md

 Here you can:

-- test and log output from your pgogram
+- test and log output from your program
 - scratch out ideas and concepts
 - test out those new ideas
 - interact with JavaScript variables, objects, etc. that have loaded with the page.